fanoframework/fanoframework.github.io/tutorials/hello-world-application/index.md

 ## Build application

-To build application for production build, run
+Assuming you are inside inside `hello-world` directory, to build application for production build, run

 ```
 $ ./build.sh